Rules exist for a reason. We make them enforceable.

 Stakes.

-EU AI Act fines reach 7% of global revenue.
+EU AI Act fines reach up to €35M or 7% of global annual turnover for the most severe violations.
 HIPAA breaches average $1.5M per incident.
 One wrong AI output seen by thousands of customers can trigger lawsuits, regulatory action, and reputational damage overnight.

 The Name